-If the case will proceed to trial, the pretrial hearings will be opportunities for your lawyer to challenge and try to prevent certain evidence from coming in at trial.
+If the case proceeds to trial, the pretrial hearings will be opportunities for your lawyer to challenge and try to prevent certain evidence from coming in at trial.
 There will also be an exchange of the identities of witnesses who will be called for trial.

 Further, your lawyer and the DA will likely file “motions,” which are usually written requests for orders from the judge.
 Successful motions can make or break a case.
 For example, a successful motion to suppress evidence can severely weaken the prosecution’s case, and provide an incentive for a favorable plea bargain.

 The last phase in the felony court process is trial.
-Trial can be either a jury trial or a bench trial (judge only), but a jury trial is the choice for the vast majority of trials.
+The trial can be either a jury trial or a bench trial (judge only), but a jury trial is a choice for the vast majority of trials.
 For this reason, I will focus on jury trials.

 Your case will have a panel of twelve (12) jurors, and two (2) alternate jurors.
 Only the twelve (12) jurors will decide the issue of your guilt; the alternates are there in case something happens to one of the twelve (12) jurors.